Technology Requirements / Technical Skills for online courses

 - Use appropriate online sources for research and use wise judgment as to the validity and usefulness of web-based sources and their content

-- Be aware of major legal, ethical, and security issues in information technology such as privacy, copyright, plagiarism, citing sources, “netiquette”, hacking, hoaxes, and viruses abiding by appropriate technology use guidelines for document creation and web-based communications
+- Be aware of major legal, ethical, and security issues in information technology (i.e., privacy, copyright, plagiarism, citing sources, “netiquette,” hacking, hoaxes, and viruses) and abide by appropriate technology use guidelines for document creation and web-based communications